 This long, narrow Flatiron is located immediately north of The Hand and Mallory Cave.
 In 2001, the East Face of this crag was closed from Spring to late Fall to protect bats.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Finger Flatiron:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Finger Flatiron:

 Featured Route For Finger Flatiron

 Dropline 5.10- 6a 18 VI+ 18 E1 5a CO

 The climb has two distinct sections with the lower face being about 5.7 with the most difficult moves coming at the shallow, left-facing corner at the end of the starting ramp.
 The upper section of the climb is the obvious dihedral, which starts in the slab directly above Monodoigt.
 Climb through bulging rock on some fun crystals and pockets to get established at the base of the dihedral.
 A combination of stemming and layback moves gets you to a rest position on the left arete half way up the d...[more]
 Browse More Classics in CO

 BETA PHOTO: The Box (Left) and Finger Flatiron (right) as view...

 A view from this part of the approach makes it cle...

 By Leo Paik

 Mallory Cave is permanently closed to human use to reduce the chance of introducing white-nose syndrome.
 The area surrounding Mallory Cave will be closed unti Oct.
 1 to protect Townsend's big-eared bats.